 Megan’s Law is an umbrella term which describes New Jersey’s legal requirements for the sharing of public information regarding convicted sex offenders.
 There are two basic components of Megan’s Law: community notification, and mandatory registration as a sex offender.
-Becoming registered creates serious obstacles to personal and professional life, but as our sex crime lawyers will explain in this article, it may be possible to get removed from the registry.
+Becoming registered creates serious obstacles to personal and professional life, but as our Cape May sex crime lawyers will explain in this article, it may be possible to get removed from the registry.

 Criteria for Removal from Sex Offender Registry in New Jersey